abroniewski/TPC-DI-MS-SQL-Benchmark/README.md

 # TPC-DI: MS SQL Server Benchmark

+The project was complete in 2021 as part of the Big Data Management and Analytics (BDMA) program for the Database Warehouse course at Universite Libre de Bruxelles (ULB) in Bruselles.

+**Are you a current BDMA student?** Don't be shy!
+[Reach out](mailto:abroniewski@gmail.com?subject=[GitHub]%20DBW%20TPCDI%20Benchmark) for insights and tips!

 ## Project Team
 The work in this repo was completed by:
 - Diogo Repas